Som-Energia/somenergia-tomatic/README.md

 ## Google Drive data sources

-Computing timetables requires access to a Google Drive Spreadsheet where you store the source configuration: vacations, leaves, ideal work load...
+Computing timetables requires access to a Google Drive Spreadsheet where you store the source configuration: leaves, ideal work load...
 In order to access it, you must provide a certificate.
 Google change the interface so often is hard to provide a set of steps.
 In overall it would be: